jelastic-jps/glassfish/README.md

 GlassFish cluster package by Jelastic automatically adjusts number of _Worker nodes_ based on current cluster load (up to 10 instances per layer) according to the following conditions:
-- +1 node if CPU usage is >70% for at least 1 minute
+- +1 node if RAM usage > 70% for at least 1 minute
-- -1 node if CPU usage <30% for at least 1 minute
+- -1 node if RAM usage < 40% for at least 10 minute

 The appropriate modifications are automatically applied to _DAS_ and _Load Balancer_ configs.